aayzhao/COMP211-Labs/README.md

 # COMP211-Labs
-Code for labs in COMP211, UNC Fall 2023.
+Code for labs, classwork, and practice in COMP 211, UNC Fall 2023.

 Software is licensed under a modified version of the MIT license, specifically disallowing use of this software in conflict with academic honor codes.

 Labs are located in their respective folders.
+Scratchwork created in class is located in /classwork/, and helper libraries designed to aid in open-CLI quizzes are located with header .h filesand source .c files in /includes/ and /source/, respectively.

 ## Classwork
 Files for following along and experimentation during classes